andjames/journocoders/README.md

 Welcome!
 This repo is part of a live data show-and-tell for journalists.

-It highlights a few compelling use cases for satellite-derived data from Spire Global — including weather, aviation, and agricultural insights.
+It highlights a few compelling use cases for satellite-derived data from Spire Global, including weather, aviation, and agricultural insights.

 ---

 ## 🌍 Overview

-These examples showcase how satellite data can be used in real-world journalism and analysis — from detecting GPS jamming in aviation, to predicting the emergence of billions of cicadas based on soil moisture data.
+These examples showcase how satellite data can be used in real-world journalism and analysis, from detecting GPS jamming in aviation, to predicting the emergence of billions of cicadas based on soil moisture data.

 We’ve included links to:
 - 🛰️ Live and interactive visual demos